JeterG/Browsable-Directory-REST-API/README.md

 ## Browse file system Using RESTapi
-This is a RESTapi created using [FastAPI](https://fastapi.tiangolo.com/) because of it's handy Swagger documentation that helps to get things up and runnin smoothly and quikcly.
+This is a RESTapi created using [FastAPI](https://fastapi.tiangolo.com/) because of it's handy Swagger documentation that helps to get things up and runnin smoothly and quickly.
 Along with [Uvicorn](https://www.uvicorn.org/) as the server host.
 In this api you can
 - Specify root directory on initial run
 - List files and diresctories along with their permissions, names, owners and size